Generating Semantic Adversarial Examples via Feature Manipulation: Framework for Generating Semantic Adversarial Example

-For images with a small number of semantic attributes, a low-dimensional latent code vector, learned by a onefold VAE-based disentanglement learning, can maintain most of the significant features of images.
+For uncomplicated images, a low-dimensional latent code vector, learned by a onefold VAE-based disentanglement learning, can maintain most of the significant features of images.
 Then, it is desired to obtain better disentangled and theme-independent latent codes, which will be used to design smooth and natural adversarial examples via semantic manipulation-based perturbation.
 Consequently, we propose CF-VAE, derived from VAE.
 It is incorporated with a classifier on top of the latent code to achieve disentanglement in the latent codes $z$ that follow a fixed prior distribution while being unrelated to the label, i.e. to extract class irrelevant $z$.
 Furthermore, Total Correlation (TC) \cite{watanabe1960information} is applied to promote the latent factors to be more independent, to improve the disentanglement performance.